Mo-Abdelhameed/Dockerized-Regression-with-AutoKeras/README.md

 - max_trials: (Integer) The maximum number of trials for searching the best model.
 Each trial is a unique combination of hyperparameters.

 - epochs: (Integer) The number of epochs for training the model.
+- layers_input_dimension (Array of Numbers): Specifies the number of units as a function of the number of input features.
+If custom search is set to true, this variable has no effect.
 - custom_search: (Boolean) Indicates whether to use a custom search space for hyperparameters.
 If false, the model will use default search spaces.

-- search_space: (Object) Defines the custom search space for hyperparameters if custom_search is set to true.

 - num_layers: (Array of Integers) Specifies the possible number of layers in the model.
 For example, [2, 3, 4] means the model will search among architectures with 2, 3, or 4 layers.

-- num_units: (Array of Integers) Specifies the possible number of neurons (units) in each layer.
-For example, [30, 40, 50, 80, 90, 100] means the model will search among architectures with layers containing any of these numbers of neurons.
+- custom_num_units: (Array of Integers) Specifies the possible number of neurons (units) in each layer.
+For example, [30, 40, 50, 80] means the model will search among architectures with layers containing any of these numbers of neurons.
+The effect of this variable is present only when "custom_search" is true.

 #### OpenAPI